-Saunders-White started her tenure with the goal of “Eagle Excellence,” or “E-squared.”
+Dr. Debra Saunders-White began as the 11th chancellor of North Carolina Central University (NCCU) on June 1, 2013.
+At NCCU, Chancellor Saunders-White has established a platform of “Eagle Excellence,” or “E-squared.”
 Her priorities for ensuring student success and academic excellence include: retaining and graduating students in four years; raising critical scholarship funds; and providing innovative academic instruction that prepares and trains students to work in the global marketplace.
-At NCCU, Saunders-White aims to create “techno-scholars,” or technology trendsetters and leaders who understand how technology intersects with all disciplines—from STEM to the liberal arts, social sciences, business, education, law and nursing.
+At NCCU, Chancellor Saunders-White is creating “techno-scholars,” or technology trendsetters and leaders who understand how technology intersects with all disciplines—from STEM to the liberal arts, social sciences, business, education, law and nursing.

 Some of NCCU’s achievements under Chancellor Saunders-White’s leadership include:

 increasing the freshman-to-sophomore retention rate from 69.9 percent to 80 percent;